 At Miriam Lord we deliver a programme of RE lessons, where opportunities are explored to understand the different beliefs and values of others.
 This programme provides opportunities to visit different places of worship from a range of religions/faiths.
 As well as this, we have established a strong link with our local church (St Paul’s Manningham) to develop a common understanding of how faith and religion contribute to heritage.
 This is supported by a programme of assemblies led by faith leaders from across the district.

-In school, we have created areas such as ‘The Hive’ (Outdoor Area), ‘The Lab’ (Continuous Provision area for KS1), ‘The Blurb’ (Library) ‘The Den’ (School Garden) and ‘The Hub’ (Media Centre) as reflective learning spaces for all children in school.
+In school, we have created areas such as ‘The Hive’ (Outdoor Area), ‘The Lab’ (Kitchen), ‘The Blurb’ (Library) ‘The Den’ (School Garden) and ‘The Hub’ (Media Centre) as reflective learning spaces for all children in school.
 Have a look at the photos below to see how these spaces provide an opportunity to reflect appropriately: